fredlange/Graphle/readme.md

 # GrApp -  Microservices as a graph

 The idea behind GrApp is to use a dynamic graphql schema as the sole dependency for microservice communication.
-Every service is considered a "component" of the graph, extending and building the graph.
-Components contributing to the schema is known as a peer.
-Components who only reads the schema is known as a spectator.
+Every service is a "component" of the cluster.
+Components contributing to the schema is a peer.
+Peers build and resolve data to the schema.
+Components who only reads the schema is a spectator.
+Spectators can change the schema but should not do so.
+They should rather listen for schema changes do things.
+One example is exposing the schema by http (se demo spectator) Both peers and spectators are prototypes.
+Their purpose may change greatly.

 ## Current state
 The current state of GrApp is a POC to showcase potential of dynamic schema and custom UDP links rather than http.
 There are many many bugs and weird design choices!